ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

    {: screen}
    {: cli}

-The API response for a `GET /volume/{id}` call shows the bandwidth for an unattached volume like the following example.{: api}
+The API response for a `GET /volume/{id}` call shows the bandwidth for an unattached volume like the following example snippet.{: api}

    ```json
    {